Leazael/scf-wiki/content/Events/Lethanian War of Separation.md

 ---
 aliases: [Secessian War, Provincial War, Great War, Great Philosophical War]
 ---
-The Lethanian War of Separation, sometimes called the [[Polovina|Polivian]] Secession War, the Provincial War or simply the Great War, was a war that devastated the[[Crucible]] from the summer of 1742 AF until the fall of 1745 AF.
+The Lethanian War of Separation, sometimes called the [[Polovina|Polovian]] Secession War, the Provincial War or simply the Great War, was a war that devastated the[[Crucible]] from the summer of 1742 AF until the fall of 1745 AF.

 The war started as a dispute between the [[Lethania|Lethanian]] provinces of [[Fenwald]] and [[Væringard]] on one side, and the southern provinces [[Yrsingen]], [[Hèrlmersc]] and [[Averion]] on the other side.
 The direct cause was a disagreement over the institution of [[Revelationary Revolution|Apocalyptic]] reforms in the wake of the [[Revelationary Revolution]].